ucsb-cs156/w24/lab/team01.md

 This step is a part of participation assignment ({{page.participation_activity_num}}), in class on {{page.participation_activity_date}}.

-In the "To do" column on the Kanban board, you'll find issues for implementing the five services.
+In the "To do" column on the Kanban board, you'll find issues for implementing the six services.

-(If you are on a team with only four members, you may skip one of the five; we'll manually adjust your grades to give you credit for the missing work.
+(If you are on a team with fewer than six members, you may skip one of the six; we'll manually  adjust your grades to give you credit for the missing work.
 Or someone on the team can go ahead and do it for practice.)

 Divide these up among the members of your team.
 When each team members claims one of the services, they should drag the issue for that service into the `In Progress` column, and then assign the issue to themselves.

-The five services are:
+The six services are:

+* Joke look up (enter a category and number of jokes, get back that many jokes in that category).
 * Location look up (enter a string, get back locations in the world along with their latitude/longitude)
 * Look up public holidays (enter a year and a country code), get back public holidays
 * Tides query (enter a start and end date, and a station id, get back high and low tides during that period)